- Kingland Platform

-There is a lot of hype around Cognitive Computing.
-In the past month, a Google search discovered nearly 16,000 articles devoted to the topic.
+There is a lot of hype around AI.
+In the past month, a Google search discovered 528 million results.
 For perspective on the hype, Forbes contributor Bernard Marr wrote, "Today another revolution is underway with potentially even further reaching consequences...
 Cognitive computing, machine learning, natural language processing - different terms have emerged as development of the technology has progressed in recent years.
 But they all encapsulated the idea that machines could one day be taught to learn how to adapt by themselves..."

-Marr and many others believe that Cognitive Computing will forever change how we do work.
-Here at Kingland, we believe this too, but how exactly does Kingland use cognitive computing?
+Marr and many others believe that AI will forever change how we do work.
+Here at Kingland, we believe this too, but how exactly does Kingland use AI?
 Sometimes it's best to learn by example.
 Here at Kingland, we use many different kinds of machine learning techniques including Naive Bayes Classifiers and Recurrent Neural Networks.
 One of our more recent projects has also required an extensive amount of Natural Language Processing (NLP).
-To gain some insight into cognitive computing lets focus on an NLP use-case, as an example of how we use some of our cognitive capabilities to address our clients' needs.
-We can look at other cognitive tools in future blog posts.
+To gain some insight into AI lets focus on an NLP use-case, as an example of how we use some of our text analytics capabilities to address our clients' needs.
+We can look at other AI tools in future blog posts.

 Natural Language Processing encompasses many different techniques, such as Parsing, Part-of-Speech Tagging, Lemmatization and Named Entity Recognition.
 A practitioner, or in this case the Kingland Platform, uses these techniques to help computers read unstructured (albeit human-readable) text.
 Our clients, particularly those in operational, risk, compliance, or data roles, oftentimes have to read complicated legal documents that contain hundreds of pages of dense, data filled text.
 For example, lets say that we needed to read the following text from a legal prospectus for a mutual fund: